Adhesive capsulitis of the shoulder: Exercise and physical therapy

-If these measures are unsuccessful, more aggressive interventions such as surgery can be trialed.
-Manipulation of the shoulder under general anesthesia to break up the adhesions is sometimes used.
-Hydrodilatation or distension arthrography is controversial.
-However, some studies show that arthrographic distension may play a positive role in reducing pain and improve range of movement and function.
+Surgery

+If conservative measures are unsuccessful, surgery can be trialed.
 Surgery to cut the adhesions (capsular release) may be indicated in prolonged and severe cases; the procedure is usually performed by arthroscopy.
 Surgical evaluation of other problems with the shoulder, e.g., subacromial bursitis or rotator cuff tear, may be needed.
 Resistant adhesive capsulitis may respond to open release surgery.
-This technique allows the surgeon to find and correct the underlying cause of restricted glenohumeral movement such as contracture of coracohumeral ligament and rotator interval.
+This technique allows the surgeon to find and correct the underlying cause of restricted shoulder movement such as contracture of coracohumeral ligament and rotator interval.

+The most common surgical technique is arthroscopic capsular release surgery, and it is beneficial to individuals who do not get better with physical therapy treatment.
+Because this type of surgery is minimally invasive, it allows a faster healing time since it consists of small incisions and a small camera to surgically remove the tissue that is thickened and contracted.
+This surgery is very detailed which also provides more range of motion to the shoulder post operation.

+Another key aspect to surgery is the post-surgical rehabilitation phase.
+During this phase, physical therapy is utilized to regain range of motion and prevent stiffness.
+Starting out with rehabilitation there is an emphasis on range of motion exercises such as passive and active assisted which provides mobility to the joints while preventing further stress/damage to the tissues healing.
+The strengthening phase is where the muscles are put under stress of exercises to build strength and muscle for support of the shoulder.
+Once the strengthening phase is complete, the individual gets reintroduced gradually to activities of daily living and prior training goals.

 Prognosis

 Most cases of adhesive capsulitis are self limiting, but may take 1 to 3 years to fully resolve.
 Pain and stiffness may not completely resolve in 20 to 50 per cent of affected people.